swirlai/swirl-search/docs/Admin-Guide.md

 python swirl.py start celery-beats
 ```

-* To check the status of Swirl:
+* To check the status of SWIRL:

 ``` shell
 python swirl.py status
 ```

-Swirl will report the current running services, and their pids:
+SWIRL will report the current running services, and their pids:

 ``` shell
 __S_W_I_R_L__2_._6______________________________________________________________